NaxeCode/orenchi-ai-bot/README.md

 The bot includes the following slash commands:

 1. `/personality` - Set a custom personality for the AI bot
-2. `/start-ai-chat` - Create a private AI chat channel
+2. `/clear-personality` - Reset your persona to the default Stella vibe
-3. `/end-ai-chat` - Delete your private AI chat channel
+3. `/ai-chat` - Ask Stella something directly in any channel
-4. `/ai-voice` - Have the AI join your voice channel, craft an LLM response, and speak it aloud
+3. `/ai-voice` - Have the AI join your voice channel, craft an LLM response, and speak it aloud
-5. `/ai-say` - Repeat exactly what you typed via TTS so muted users can still “talk”
+4. `/ai-say` - Repeat exactly what you typed via TTS so muted users can still “talk”
-6. `/ai-debug-voice` - Generate a voice response locally for debugging and dump metadata/audio files
+5. `/ai-debug-voice` - Generate a voice response locally for debugging and dump metadata/audio files
-7. `/leave` - Disconnect the bot from the current voice channel
+6. `/leave` - Disconnect the bot from the current voice channel
-8. `/voice` - Change the OpenAI TTS voice preset (alloy, echo, fable, onyx, nova, shimmer, coral, verse, ballad, ash, sage, marin, cedar)
+7. `/tts-voice` *(admin)* - Change the TTS voice preset/ID
+8. `/chat-model` *(admin)* - Toggle between the economy (Gemini 2.5 Flash), balanced (GPT-4o Mini), or premium (GPT-4o) presets
+9. `/tts-engine` *(admin)* - Change the TTS provider (OpenAI, ElevenLabs now; other providers coming soon)

 ##### Deploying Commands